 Instructional signs at the Social Art Summit lab, Site Gallery, Sheffield.
 Image: Jules Lister 2018

-NEW WAYS OF SEEING, MAKING AND TELLING: ADDRESSING BARRIERS TO PARTICIPATION AND INVOLVEMENT IN THE ARTS FOR BLACK, ASIAN AND OTHER MINORITY COMMUNITIES
+NEW WAYS OF SEEING, TELLING AND MAKING: ADDRESSING BARRIERS TO PARTICIPATION AND INVOLVEMENT IN THE ARTS FOR BLACK, ASIAN AND OTHER MINORITY COMMUNITIES

 A visual provocation and live debate at the 2018 Social Art Summit, Site Gallery, Sheffield

-Taking the Creative Case for Diversity - the Arts Council England's 'blueprint' and strategic approach on diversity for all those working in arts and culture in Britain as a starting point for discussion, this lab asked three profound questions; how can we genuinely address barriers to participation and involvement in the arts for black, Asian and other minority communities?
+Taking the Creative Case for Diversity - Arts Council England's 'blueprint' and strategic approach on diversity for all those working in arts and culture in Britain as a starting point for discussion, this lab asked three profound questions to explore how can we genuinely address barriers to participation and involvement in the arts for black, Asian and other minority communities?